Increasing ultrasound field-of-view with reduced element count arrays containing large elements: Discussion

 As a final consideration, with these beamformers, it is important to point out that parameter tuning affects the quality of their results significantly.
-Our particular values of tuning parameters were 1) a DC offset of \(dc=0.5\) for NSI (Eq. \ref{eq:dc_apods}), 2) an exponent \(p=1\) for SCF (Eq. \ref{eq:scf}), and 3) sub-array size \(M=N/2\) (\(N\) is number of receive elements) and diagonal loading factor \(\Delta=\frac{1}{10M}\) for MV (Eqs. \ref{eq:spatial_covariance_matrix} and \ref{eq:mv_diagonal_loading}).
+Our particular values of tuning parameters were 1) a DC offset of 0.5 for NSI, 2) an exponent of 1 for SCF, and 3) sub-array size \(L=N/2\) and diagonal loading factor \(\epsilon = \frac{1}{10L} \cdot trace\{R\}\) for MV.
 The parameters for MV were chosen based on recommended values in the paper which introduced it for ultrasound B-mode imaging \cite{synnevag_adaptive_2007}.
 The parameters for NSI and SCF were chosen empirically to balance speckle suppression with resolution increase.
 While our results are limited to our chosen set of tuning parameters, the trade-offs of different tunings are known and already published in the literature \cite{agarwal_improving_2019,synnevag_adaptive_2007,camacho_phase_2009}.
 In particular, in tuning for a resolution increase, all three beamformers will also result in higher speckle variance, which can lead to underdeveloped speckle and reduce image contrast.